 Fund accounting is most commonly used by nonprofits and government entities because these organizations need to track expenditures and balances across multiple funds and have them appropriated at certain times.

-A fund is essentially a unit of financial organization with a self-balancing set of accounts designed to record cash and other assets together with related balances and liabilities.
-Fund accounting software provides the ability to create financial statements and balances sheets for each fund.
+To start, a fund is a unit of financial organization with a self-balancing set of accounts designed to record cash and other assets together with related balances and liabilities.
+Fund accounting software provides the automated ability to create financial statements and balance sheets for each fund.

-Just as there are accounting packages designed with the manufacturer or retailer in mind, software developers have created fund accounting software to meet the specific accounting requirements of nonprofit and government organizations.
-Using software geared for commercial operations can lead to a number of issues for nonprofits and government entities.
+Just as there are accounting packages designed with manufacturers or retailers in mind, software developers have created fund accounting software to meet the specific accounting requirements of nonprofit and government organizations.
+Using software geared for commercial for-profit operations can lead to a number of issues for nonprofits and government entities.